Battle of Maes Moydog

-The Battle of Maes Moydog was a battle that took place at the field of Moydog (Maidog, also Meidiog) on 5 March 1295 during the revolt of Madog ap Llywelyn and others against English rule, near the modern-day town of Llanfair Caereinion in Powys, Wales.
+The Battle of Maes Moydog took place at the field of Moydog (Maidog, also Meidiog) on 5 March 1295 during the revolt of Madog ap Llywelyn and others against English rule, near the modern-day town of Llanfair Caereinion in Powys, Wales.

-The battle
+Battle

 Madog's opponent was the Earl of Warwick who, on hearing that Madog's army was camped in a valley close to his base at Welshpool, made a night march on 4 March and surrounded Madog's army.
 Madog had his spearmen formed into a square, and may have repelled an English cavalry charge, killing around 10 men at arms.
 However, Warwick's innovative deployment of archers and crossbows gave the English the upper hand.
-Madog’s men were routed and flew into headlong retreat across the swollen river Banwy, in which many drowned.
+Madog's men were routed and flew into headlong retreat across the swollen river Banwy, in which many drowned.

 A primary source for the Battle is the Annals of Worcester :